 🌟 Pro tip: On a flank steak, the horizontal streaks across the steak is the direction the grain goes.
 So cut against (perpendicular) to the streak so that the beef is as tender as possible.
 Also, if you freeze the flank until it's semi frozen, it'll be much easier to cut.

-3. In a bowl, mix together the soy sauce, water, sugar, cornstarch, and sesame oil.
+3. Prepare the sauce.
+In a bowl, mix together the soy sauce, water, sugar, cornstarch, and sesame oil.
 Set aside until needed.

 Make the beef and broccoli:

-4. Bring a medium pot of water to a boil and add the broccoli florets.
+4. Boil the broccoli.
+Bring a medium pot of water to a boil and add the broccoli florets.
 Boil the broccoli for about 2 to 3 minutes, depending on the size of your florets and how tender you like your broccoli.
 Drain and set aside.

-5. In a wok or large sauté pan, add enough oil to generously coat the bottom and heat on medium high heat.
+5. Cook the beef.
+In a wok or large sauté pan over medium high heat, add enough oil to coat the bottom.
 Once the oil is hot, add the beef and stir fry until the beef is about 90 percent cooked.
 Make sure separate the beef slices to cook evenly.
 Remove from the pan and set aside.

-5. Keep about 2 tablespoons of oil in the wok or pan and remove excess oil if needed.
+5. Saute aromatics.
+Keep about 2 tablespoons of oil in the wok or pan and remove excess oil if needed.
 With the heat still on medium high, add the minced garlic and ginger.
-Cook until fragrant, about 15 to 30 seconds.
+Cook until fragrant, about 15 seconds.

-6. Add the prepared beef and broccoli sauce to the pan and break to a simmer while stirring.
-Once the sauce thickens and looks glossy, reduce the heat to medium and add the beef and the broccoli.
+6. Cook the sauce.
+Add the prepared sauce to the pan and bring to a simmer while stirring frequently.
+Once the sauce thickens and looks glossy, reduce the heat to medium low and add the beef and the broccoli.

-7. Stir fry the beef and broccoli for another minute or two, until everything is evenly coated.
+7. Coat in sauce.
+Stir and mix the beef and broccoli until everything is evenly coated.
 Transfer to a serving plate and garnish with sesame seeds if you like.
 Enjoy while hot!

 - Cut the flank into no thicker than ¼ inch slices.
 It's important that the flank is between ⅛ inch to ¼ inch thick.
 Too thin and the meat will disintegrate and break apart.
 If the beef is too thick, it'll take a long time to cook, make it tough and dry.